-SELECTION OF NHS MEMBERS
+SELECTION OF MHS MEMBERS

-The advisor will request a list of scholastically eligible students before the end of the first quarter of the school year.
-These students will be informed about the National Honor Society and selection procedures by the advisor.
+The advisor will request a list of scholastically eligible grade 11 students before the end of the first quarter of the school year.
+These students will be informed about the Minnesota Honor Society and selection procedures by the advisor.
 Scholastically eligible students will be given data sheets for information regarding activities both in and out of school to complete and return to the advisor.
 The faculty will be given a list of scholastically eligible students and copies of their data sheets.
 They will rate these students in the areas of leadership, service, and character.
 This ranking will be from 0 to 4, 4 being the highest.
 The recommendations of the faculty are then given to the Faculty Council.
 The Faculty Council shall consist of five voting members, appointed annually by the principal.
 The chapter advisor is a non-voting member of the Council.
 Based on the faculty recommendations, the Faculty Council will decide upon the new members.
-Selection for membership to the chapter is always to be by a majority vote of the Faculty Council.An active member of the National Honor Society who transfers from this school will be automatically accepted for membership in this chapter.
+Selection for membership to the chapter is always to be by a majority vote of the Faculty Council.An active member of the Minnesota Honor Society who transfers from this school will be given a letter indicating the status of his/her membership and signed by the principal.
+An active member of the Minnesota Honor Society who transfers to this school will be automatically accepted for membership in this chapter.
 The advisor will notify both selected and non-selected candidates by letter.